HDFC International Life and Re: Services

 HDFC international Life & Re offers reinsurance on treaty and facultative basis As part of proportional reinsurance, it provides ‘quota share’ and/or ‘surplus’ for individual and group life policies as well as credit life policies.
 The reinsurance company also provides to its cedents customised insuretech platforms.

 Key people

-Vibha Padalkar is the chairperson of HDFC International Life & Re.
+Yuvraj Narayan is the chairperson of HDFC International Life & Re.

-The CEO of the company is Sameer Yogishwar.
+The CEO of the company is Rahul Prasad.